puppetlabs/bolt/documentation/writing_plans.md

 Specify each parameter in your plan with its data type.
 For example, you might want parameters to specify which targets to run different parts of your plan on.

-The following example shows target parameters specified as data type `TargetSpec`.
-This allows this parameter to be passed as a single URL, comma-separated URL list, Target data type, or Array of either.
-For more information about these data types, see the common data types table in the related metadata type topic.

-This allows the user to pass, for each parameter, either a target name or a URI that describes the protocol to use, the hostname, username, and password.
+The following example shows target parameters specified as data type `TargetSpec`. `TargetSpec` accepts the pattern strings allowed by `--targets`, a single target object, or an array of targets and target patterns.
+Using `TargetSpec` allows you to pass, for each parameter, either a target name or a URI that describes the protocol to use, the hostname, the username, and the password.

 The plan then calls the `run_task` function, specifying which targets to run the tasks on.
-The `Target` names are collected and stored in `$webserver_names` by iterating over the list of `Target` objects returned by `get_targets`.
+The target names are collected and stored in `$webserver_names` by iterating over the list of target objects returned by `get_targets`.
 Task parameters are serialized to JSON format; therefore, extracting the names into an array of strings ensures that the `webservers` parameter is in a format that can be converted to JSON.

 ```
 plan mymodule::my_plan(
   TargetSpec $load_balancer,
   TargetSpec $webservers,
 ) {

   # Extract the Target name from $webservers